joyco-studio/basehub-mux-demo/README.md

 On your frontend, you can grab that `Playback ID` to request the video stream from MUX.
 Take a look at this [BaseHub public repo](https://basehub.com/joyco/basehub-mux-demo) to see the complete setup.

-This is how the workflow looks like targeting the [Mux Video component](https://basehub.com/joyco/basehub-mux-demo/explore/main/b4834cefce996f339dbd7)
+This is how the workflow looks like targeting the [Mux Video component](https://basehub.com/joyco/basehub-mux-demo/explore/main/b4834cefce996f339dbd7) hitting our [demo api](https://basehub-mux-demo.joyco.workers.dev) worker.
+There's where you should put your own API url.
 <img width="1082" alt="image" src="https://github.com/user-attachments/assets/89882530-0e4e-4218-8d84-3c7d684e9e4d" />

 ## Why did we choose this setup?